Vivekanand-R/Recommender-System/README.md

 Four Classifications:

-1. General Recommendation (GR): Netflix use case which we discussed above.
+1. General Recommendation (GR): Netflix use case which discussed above.
 The interaction of users and items is the only data that can be used by model.
 Trained on implicit feedback data and evaluated using top-n recommendation.
 Collaborative filter (CF) based models are classified here.

 2. Content-aware Recommendation: Amazon use case.
 Click-through rate prediction, CTR prediction.
 The dataset is explicit and contains label field.
 Evaluation conducted by binary classification.